 11:00 am - 2:15 pm OR 5:00 pm - 8:15 pm

 Off site (transportation provided)

-On Wednesday evening, June 7th, we host an innovative and hands-on experience for attendees at Create A Cook teaching kitchen in Newton, MA.
+On Wednesday, June 7th, we host an innovative and hands-on experience for attendees at Create A Cook teaching kitchen in Newton, MA.
+Choose either the morning or the evening session.
 Transportation will be provided.
 Click here for full agenda.

 Culinary Health Education Fundamentals